s-kust/python-backtesting-template/README.md

 3. It generates a dictionary with tickers as keys and Pandas DataFrames as values.
 4. It saves local Excel cache files, as described above.

 If the class instance finds existing local `.xlsx` cache files, it reads that data instead of making requests to the external provider.
-If you want it to retrieve fresh "raw" OHLC data from the provider, delete the cache files manually.
+If you want it to retrieve fresh "raw" OHLC data from the provider, delete the `single_raw_TICKER.xlsx` cache files manually.

 An instance of the `TickersData` class acts as a centralized repository for OHLC data.
 All functions that require OHLC data use this instance to operate.
+The class includes a `get_data` function that returns a ticker's DataFrame.
+It contains OHLC data, derived columns, and features.
+Take a couple of minutes to examine its code.

 ## Optimizing Input Parameters for Feature Creation Functions

 Your function for creating derived columns and features will likely have some input parameters.
 You may want to optimize them.
 The `run_strategy_main_optimize.py` file demonstrates how to do it.

 First, use `functools.partial` as demonstrated in the file.
 Then, when creating an instance of the `TickersData` class, be sure to set `recreate_features_every_time=True`.
-If you don't, the code will read data from the local `single_with_features_TICKER.xlsx` cache files instead of calling your function with a new set of parameters each time.
+If you don't, the code will read data from the `single_with_features_TICKER.xlsx` cache files instead of calling your function with a new set of parameters.

 # Output.xlsx File Overview and Explanations